FastikDev/Car-Dealer-App/README.md

 - **> 1024px**: Desktop version.
 - **≤ 1024px**: Tablet/Mobile version.

-Responsiveness is implemented using CSS media queries along with Flexbox and Grid layouts.
+Responsiveness is implemented using Taiwind CSS media queries along with Flexbox and Grid layouts.

 ### The tech stack is: